Visit Amy Porter Productions Website

 Dr. Brian Dunbar (MM 2012) Assistant Professor of Flute, SUNY Potsdam Crane School of Music

-Kelly Zimba (BM 2013) Principal Flute Toronto, Symphony Orchestra
+Kelly Zimba (BM 2013) Principal Flute Toronto, Symphony Orchestra; Glenn Gould School, Royal School of Music, Toronto; University of Toronto.

 Dr. Seth Allyn Morris (DMA 2012) Principle Flute, Metropolitan Opera